salvatorecampagna/CarND/term1/project5_vehicle_detection/README.md

 Possible improvements for the vehicle detection pipeline are:
+1. Improving the performance of the pipeline so to run in real-time
-1. Finding cars using more coarse grained windows at first so to be able to search the next frame of the video only on limited areas
+2. Finding cars using more coarse grained windows at first so to be able to search the next frame of the video only on limited areas
-2. Tracking objects so to predict their position and search the next frame of the video only in the area where the object is predicted to be (considering that anyway a new car can apper in the frame)
+3. Tracking objects so to predict their position and search the next frame of the video only in the area where the object is predicted to be (considering that anyway a new car can apper in the frame)